martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 If the configuration value "EnableBlockChecksum = 1" is not enabled then all tape data is loaded without checksum blocks.
 This means all TapeTool "otfb" parameters must be changed to be "otf".
-Generally though checksum blocks should be enabled since they greatly improve loading reliablity.
+Generally though checksum blocks should be enabled since they greatly improve loading reliability.

 Including a label called JMPStartAddress will initialise the machine to a BASIC friendly state then jumps to the address.